Was Trump’s mediation offer a trump card or trap, asks Shahbaz

 At this critical juncture, Maryam stated in a separate posting, Pakistan needs exceptional, undisputed & dynamic leadership that has the ability & statesmanship to respond to the aspirations of hundreds of millions of Pakistanis & Kashmiris.
 Unprecedented situation calls for extraordinary leadership, she stressed under the hashtag of #KashmirHamaraHai.

-Talking to newsmen here on Monday, Bilawal asked the Prime Minister Imran Khan to utilise forums of the UN and OIC to raise case of Kashmir instead of relying on assurances of the US President Trump.
+While talking to newsmen here outside the Parliament House on Monday Bilawal Bhutto Zardari asked the Prime Minister Imran Khan to utilise forums of the United Nations and Organisation of the Islamic Countries (OIC) to raise case of Kashmir instead of relying on assurances of the US President Trump.
 “We are happy on visit of Imran Khan to the United States but what is result of Trump’s statement is before all of us,” the PPP chairman said.
 He regretted that India ended special status of the held Kashmir in an unconstitutional and undemocratic.
 “India ended special status of held Kashmir which was given to the territory by their own Constitution and the United Nations,” he said, adding the PPP strongly condemns Indian act of ending special status of held Kashmir.

-Bilawal also recalled a statement of Imran Khan in which he said the victory of Modi will give hopes of solution of Kashmir issue.
-“I had already stated that PM should not attach any hopes with Modi.”
-He said mere giving statement on tweeter would not serve the purpose rather the Prime Minister Khan would have to take practical step strongly raise the issue at international level.
-He said the PPP would go to any extent to present case of the Kashmiri people.
+Bilawal Bhutto also recalled a statement of the Prime Minister Imran Khan in which he said that the victory of Prime Minister Modi will give hopes of solution of Kashmir issue.
+“I had already stated that the prime minister should not attach any hopes with Modi,” he said.

+The PPP chairman said mere giving statement on tweeter would not serve the purpose rather the Prime Minister Imran Khan would have to take practical step strongly raise the issue at the international level.
+He maintained that the PPP would go to any extent to present case of the Kashmiri people.

-He observed that Modi who is well-known as terrorist has committed historic attack on people of Kashmir by ending special status of territory.
+The PPP top leader observed that Modi who is well-known as terrorist and extremist has committed historic attack on people of Kashmir by ending special status of the territory.
 “Modi unlike Vajpayee and Manmohan Singh keeps extremist thinking,” he said.
-He observed that Modi who was butcher of Gujrat, has now become butcher of Kashmir.
+He observed that Indian Prime Minister Modi who was butcher of Gujrat, has now become butcher of Kashmir.

+He recalled that his mother Benazir Bhutto did international lobbying for solution of Kashmir whereas his grandfather Zulifiqar Ali Bhutto founded PPP on Kashmir cause.

 Shahbaz said the move by the Indian government to abolish the article was also in violation of the Supreme Court’s orders.
 He emphasised that the right to self-determination was a democratic right of the Kashmiri people but India was exterminating this right in held Kashmir, which remains a test for the international community.